Moddable-OpenSource/moddable/documentation/xs/XS FFI.md

 This folder contains the C files and a manifest with the descriptions of the C functions.
 That manifest is included by both app and mod examples.

-This folder also contains a module to test the C functions, whihc is used by both app and mod examples.
+This folder also contains a module to test the C functions, which is used by both app and mod examples.

 ### ffi-app